therealnicoroshi/modlist/README.md

 # The Nico Experience
 by Nicoroshi

 ## v.
-1.4.5
+1.4.6

-## *This update is safe safe however I Highly recommend a new game for update 1.4.5 as it contains new perk trees for Destiny, Unarmored, and Hand to Hand skills*
+## *This update is safe safe however I Highly recommend a new game for update 1.4.5 + as it contains new perk trees for Destiny, Unarmored, and Hand to Hand skills*
+(Safe to update from 1.4.5 to 1.4.6)

 - [Overview](README.md#overview)